car251290/React-Docker/README.md

 $ yarn build
 We can verify the production build by running it locally.
 I am using serve to serve the build folder files.
 $ npx serve -s build
-After verifying the server locally we can create a new Dockerfile for the production build.
-We will be using multi-stage builds to create the docker image.
-The first stage is to build the production files and the second stage is to serve them.

 Dockerfile
 FROM node:14-alpine AS builder
 WORKDIR /app